GalaxyDoge72/XZChatPython/README.md

 The server software can be found [here](https://github.com/GalaxyDoge72/XZChatServer).

 Also, don't use this for anything that you want to keep private.
 This chat thing isn't encrypted at all because I'm too fucking stupid to figure out how to use AES.

+This requires the Pillow library to function.

+You can install it by running the following command:

+`pip install Pillow`